 Any plant grown in a container needs good soil drainage.
-Since a bucket doesn’t have any holes you for drainage, you’ll need to add some yourself before planting.
+Since a bucket doesn’t have any holes for drainage, you’ll need to add some yourself before planting.
 There are a few different ways to add drainage.

 Bottom Drainage vs. Self-Watering Buckets

 Most commonly holes are drilled in the bottom of the bucket.
 This would allow total drainage of the bucket other than what the soil retains.
 Simply use a 1/2″ drill to make your holes.
-How many that are needed is debatable but I’d add at least a dozen or so.
+How many are needed is debatable but I’d add at least a dozen or so.
 I don’t think it’s possible to add too many as you don’t weaken the integrity of the bucket.

 Personally, I do the drainage differently in my 5-gallon buckets.
 I put the drain holes in the side of the bucket about 2 inches up from the bottom.
 This allows the bottom of the bucket to reserve a few inches of water in essence making it a self-watering bucket.
-To take it one step further, I fill the bottom 2 inches with large diameter river stone.
+To take it one step further, I fill the bottom 2 inches with a large diameter river stone.
 Then I place a piece of weed barrier on top of the stone.
 The stone allows more of a water reserve and the weed barrier prevents the soil from getting between the stones.
 This is a method that I have found works great for most plants, including my peppers.